chabulhwi/tpil-solutions/quiz/chapter02.md

 ## Question 14

-Define a function that takes a natural number as input and returns `true : Bool` if the number is non-zero and `false : Bool` if the number is zero.
+Define a function that takes a natural number as input and returns `true` if the number is non-zero and `false` if the number is zero.

 ## Question 15